-The components of our executive compensation program consist primarily of elements that are available to all of our employees, including base salary, annual performance-based bonuses, equity awards, and broad-based benefits.
+The components of our executive compensation program consist primarily of elements that are available to all of our employees, including base salary, annual performance-based bonuses, long-term equity awards, and broad-based benefits.

-Base Salary Base salaries provide the only fixed pay element and are set to be competitive with our peers while reflecting an executive officer's responsibilities, demonstrated performance, and expected future contributions.
-Short-Term Incentives An annual cash incentive award pool is determined based on the achievement of certain corporate strategic goals, which can range from 0% to 150%.
+Base Salary Base salaries provide the only fixed pay element of our program and are set to be competitive with our peers, while reflecting an executive officer's responsibilities, demonstrated performance, and expected future contributions.
+Annual Performance-Based Bonuses An annual cash incentive award pool is determined based on the achievement of certain corporate strategic goals, which can range from 0% to 150%.
 After the bonus pool is established, an individual performance multiplier is applied.
 This multiplier, which can range from 0% to 125%, is based on achievement against pre-established individual objectives, as evaluated by the CEO for the other NEOs (the CEO award is entirely tied to corporate objectives, which are approved by the Compensation Committee), and then multiplied by the corporate performance percentage to determine an individual's earned bonus for the year.
-Long-Term Incentives Long-term equity awards provide a retention vehicle for our executives, while incentivizing executives to deliver long-term shareholder value.
-For 2020, a majority of long-term incentives granted to our NEOs are performance-based options utilizing important clinical and regulatory milestones as performance criteria.
+Long-Term Equity Awards Long-term equity awards provide a retention vehicle for our executives, while incentivizing executives to deliver long-term shareholder value.
+For 2021, our NEOs were granted time-vesting options.
+In 2020, our NEOs (other than Ms. Harrington-Smith) also received performance-based stock options that may be earned only upon the achievement of key operational goals over a four-year period.
+Broad-based benefits provide financial insurance and health and retirement support for our employees and reward them for the commitment we expect from them while employed by us.